 Modernizing air cargo communication

-Industry’s call on Cargo Electronic Data Interchange (EDI) was to freeze Cargo-IMP messages by end of 2014, and encourage use of Cargo-XML messages.
+Industry’s call on Cargo Electronic Data Interchange (EDI) was to freeze Cargo-IMP messages by end of 2014 and encourage the use of Cargo-XML messages.
 Cargo-IMP messages can still be used in the industry but IATA stopped enhancing this standard.
 This implies that:

 - New upgrades will only be conducted in the equivalent Cargo-XML Messages